fozboom/product-recognition-service/README.md

     This script will train a new spaCy model and save it to the `models/product_ner_model` directory.
 The trained model will then be used by the application.

 ## 📂 Project Structure
+-   `data` - Contains data files, such as the list of URLs for parsing and processed data
 -   `src/`: Main source code.
     -   `product_recognition_service/`: The core FastAPI application for product recognition.
     -   `scripts/`: Helper scripts for tasks like training the model, processing data, etc.